ABolodurin/SocialMedia/README.md

 - Run the application
 - Swagger UI path ```localhost:8080/swagger-ui/```

-DB migration is not required, Hibernate do it automatically.
+DB migration is not required, Hibernate does it automatically.

 Localhost ports customization: ```src/main/resources/application.properties```